unfinishedideas/codereview5/README.md

 ### HealthCalc

-App will take in a person's lifestyle choices and determine A: a health value from 1-100 and B: a life expectancy for them.
+App will take in a person's lifestyle choices and determine their expected age.

 | Behavior      | Input        | Output  |
 | ------------- |:-------------| :-----  |